A wealth of knowledge.

 Can I bring my dog?

 Of course!
 Pets are family, too!
-This is a pet-friendly campus, and we welcome cats, dogs, fish and birds upon approval.
-When you visit, ask about the pet policy and approval process, and put your mind at ease.
+This is a pet-friendly campus, and we welcome cats, dogs, fish, and birds upon approval.
+When you visit, ask about the pet policy and approval process to put your mind at ease.

 I’ve lived in my big house since 1970.
 It’s full of treasures.
 I can’t possibly downsize.
 I’m overwhelmed as it is.
 I’ll have to just leave it to my children when I die here.
 I can’t leave.

-I can’t possibly be comfortable in just 600 square feet.
+I can't possibly be comfortable in a small apartment.
 Not possible.

 The trick is to keep only the things that are sentimental, functional and comfortable.
 If you fill your new space with things that fulfill all 3 priorities, you won’t be too crowded.